 How Much Water Should You Drink?

-Many people have problems drinking enough water because they simply forget.
-Your body’s natural reaction to such neglect is called being thirsty.
-But when your body tries to get your attention and force you to finally have that glass of water, it is already dehydrated.
+Many people have problems with drinking enough water because they simply forget to drink it.
+A natural reaction of your body to such neglect is called feeling thirsty.
+However, when your body tries to attract your attention and make you finally drink that glass of water, it is already dehydrated.

 You have probably heard of the “8 glasses of water per day rule”, however, is this really the optimal amount for you?